redis/docs/content/integrate/redis-data-integration/installation/install-k8s.md

     # cacert: ""

     # The content of the certificate PEM file.
-    # Uncomment and set this property when using a TLS connection from RDI to its Redis database.
+    # Uncomment and set this property when using an mTLS connection from RDI to its Redis database.
     # cert: ""

     # The content of the private key PEM file.
-    # Uncomment and set this property when using a TLS connection from RDI to its Redis database.
+    # Uncomment and set this property when using an mTLS connection from RDI to its Redis database.
     # key: ""

   # Container default security context.